Midtrans/advanced-faq-site/faq-general.md

 In order to ensure the customer-to-midtrans encryption are properly implemented, merchants are required to use official Midtrans provided javascript library for card transaction (midtrans.min.js, snap.js, or Mobile SDK) and strictly prohibited to record card credentials to their own system, unless PCI DSS certified.
 If you have proof of how a 3rd party can possibly break this security, feel free to contact us, we will connect you to our Infosec team.

+Some auditors may see credentials transmitted in plain text, it is because the audit happen on the customer device itself.
+So ofcourse the data are visible from customer device.
+Auditor should try to check from non customer device, for example from network layer as 3rd party between midtrans and customer.
+Auditor will see the data is encrypted from 3rd party.

 ### Merchant is using GOPAY `callback_url` but customer does not redirected to expected url/deeplink what is wrong?
 For GOPAY transaction, merchant can specify `callback_url`, customer will be redirected to `callback_url` after attempting GOPAY payment within GOJEK app, wether the result is failure or success.
 If customer did not get redirected properly, please check the following points:
 - **Is customer making payment on GOJEK app via QR Code?**